The Slide Show/ Neckerchief Slides

 Instructions

-slides that I showed at our Council's 1997 Supertrain (Powwow).
-I have linked
+showed at our Council's 1997 Supertrain (Powwow).
+I have linked these to

-these to the instructions elsewhere in this page, if the instructions are here.
+the instructions elsewhere in this page, if the instructions are here. (if

-really cute as a hair barrette, too, not that my wolves think so)
+(telephone wire, really cute as a hair barrette, too, not that my wolves

 - Indian head/Eskimo head (could also be pirate, cowboy,